sebwindm/masterarbeit/README.md

 **Troubleshooting**

 Known issues:
-* Stable Baselines 3 (Pytorch version) must be on version 0.8.0.
+* Stable Baselines 3 caused a `TypeError` in version 0.9 when training ARA-DiRL.
-As of 09/2020 the current SB3 version on pip is 0.8.0, which is the correct one.
+This seems to be fixed as of 10/2020 and version 0.9 was used successfully.
-Version 0.9 (bleeding edge installation) will cause a `TypeError` when training.
+Expect some breaking changes in SB3 release 1.0 that will break parts of ARA-DiRL.
 * PyTorch should be installed from https://pytorch.org/get-started/locally/ e.g. with the following command:\
 `pip install torch==1.6.0+cpu torchvision==0.7.0+cpu -f https://download.pytorch.org/whl/torch_stable.html